Mississippi River Forum

 The Mississippi River Forum is intended to increase coordination between a multidisciplinary group of practitioners and decision-makers who are not consistently aware that related work is being done by others.
 The Forum is also an opportunity for practitioners to connect their work to those in different fields who also impact the quality of the river.

-Light breakfast provided.
-Free.
-RSVP to email@example.com
+RSVP to firstname.lastname@example.org or 651-293-8442.

 Did You Know?